CodeWritingCow/NYC-restaurant-inspection-records/README.md

 ![Screenshot of homepage](https://github.com/CodeWritingCow/NYC-restaurant-inspection-records/blob/master/Screenshot%20homepage.png)

 # NYCFoodSafety.org
-This repository contains the source for [NYCFoodSafety.org](http://nycfoodsafety.org), a Web application for finding New York City health violation citations for restaurants.
+This repository contains the source for [NYCFoodSafety.org](http://nycfoodsafety.org), a Node.js application for finding New York City health violation citations for restaurants.

-The application provides users with a search form for finding restaurants by name and borough.
+NYCFoodSafety.org provides users with a search form for finding restaurants by name and borough.
 An advanced search form allows users to find restaurants by ZIP code and cuisine type.

+The application runs a Node.js server that queries a dataset updated daily by the city Department of Health and Mental Hygiene.
+The server then returns the search results to users.
 The live application is hosted on Heroku.
-Its back end is a Node.js server that queries a dataset updated daily by the city Department of Health and Mental Hygiene.
-The server then returns its search results to the users.

 ## Requirements